-The Integrated Public Number Database (IPND) is an industry-wide repository of information about Australian phone services - primarily number, name, and address.
+The Integrated Public Number Database (IPND) is an industry-wide repository of information about Australian phone services.
+It primarily includes numbers, names, and addresses.

 IPND data is used for the following:

-The provision of accurate IPND data is a mandated requirement of carriers under the Telecommunications Act, and access to the data is strictly regulated.
+The provision of accurate IPND data is a mandated requirement of carriers under the Telecommunications Act.
+Access to IPND data is strictly regulated.

 In essence, the IPND stores the following:

-Details of every phone service in Australia (fixed, mobile, and others) are stored in the IPND.
+Information about every phone service in Australia (fixed, mobile, and others) is stored in the IPND.

 Yes.
-Internode has uploaded all NodePhone services into the IPND database, using the name and address details that we already hold in your NodePhone service record.
+All Internode NodePhone VoIP services are in the IPND database.
+Your IPND listing uses the name and address details from your NodePhone service record.

 Absolutely not.
-Internode has entered your service details in the IPND database with the directory listing flag to 'Unlisted'.
-The effect of being unlisted is that your details will not be made available to any publishers of directory information.
+Internode enters your details into the IPND database with the directory listing set to "Unlisted".
+This means your details will not be made available to any publishers of directory information.

 Unlike certain other providers of Voice Services, Internode charges no fee for your right to privacy.

-Your full IPND data can only be seen by Emergency Services, so that they can dispatch help to your location in the event of an emergency.
+Your full IPND data can only be seen by Emergency Services.
+This is so they can dispatch help to your location in the event of an emergency.